-Members of the new environmental sector will benefit from special events and webinars on the latest developments in a fast-moving sector, as well as access to registration to the Society for the Environment as an Environmental Engineer.
-Details on how to join this sector will be available on this web page soon.
-If you have any questions in the meantime please email firstname.lastname@example.org
+Members of the new environmental sector will benefit from special events and webinars on the latest developments in a fast-moving and complex area of activity.
+They will also have access to professional registration with the Engineering Council or the Society for the Environment.
+If you have any questions in the meantime please email [email protected]